Barbara Jung, Silke Lambeck

 Schau mal, ein Marienkäfer!

+Look!
+Who’s crawling over there?
 In the first rays of springtime sunlight, a ladybug is emerging from its hiding place.
 From this point on we accompany this living good luck charm through the year.
 We observe its development from larvae to __ and to fully-grown beetle, learn that the little insect is good at defending itself from predators, and come to understand why the ladybug likes to spend time with gardeners.
 We can even peek under its polka-dotted wings!
+Under the fold-out pages there are lots more facts about the seven-pointed ladybug and its colourful relatives.
+With fold-out pages With a discoverer’s journal and fact sheet

 Karsten Teich